 - Music must be uploaded via the Registration portal when registering a dance.
-Uploaded music should be in a mp3 format and it represents one song.
-Deadline for music upload is 7 day till the competion start.
+Uploaded music should be in mp3 format and it represents one song.
+Deadline for uploading music is 7 day till the competition start.
 In case the music is not uploaded, the registered dancers will not be able to perform

 - By registering for a BDF competition, the competitors accept the official rules of the BDF